etemi1/SocialBuzz-Accenture-Virtual-Intership/README.md

 The analysis that you provide will play a key part in the fulfillment of this requirement, so you will play an important role in this project!

-# Social Buzz:
+# DataSet Summary and Data Model:
 User
  ID: Unique ID of the user (automatically generated) Name: Full name of user

  Email: Email address of user
 Profile

  User ID: Unique ID of a user that exists in the User table Interests: Interests of the associated user

 Age: Age of the associated user
 Location
 User ID: Unique ID of a user that exists in the User table Address: Full address of the user Session

 User ID: Unique ID of a user that exists in the User table
 Device: Mobile device that they used for this session on the application
 Duration: Amount of time in minutes that this user stayed active on the application during this session Content

 ID: Unique ID of the content that was uploaded (automatically generated) User ID: Unique ID of a user that exists in the User table

 Type: A string detailing the type of content that was uploaded

 Category: A string detailing the category that this content is relevant to URL: Link to the location where this content is stored
 Reaction

-Content ID: Unique ID of a piece of content that was uploaded User ID: Unique ID of a user that exists in the User table who reacted to this piece of content Type: A string detailing the type of reaction this user gave
+Content ID: Unique ID of a piece of content that was uploaded

+User ID: Unique ID of a user that exists in the User table who reacted to this piece of content Type: A string detailing the type of reaction this user gave

 Datetime: The date and time of this reaction

- ReactionTypes
+ # ReactionTypes
 Type: A string detailing the type of reaction this user gave

 Sentiment: A string detailing whether this type of reaction is considered as positive, negative or neutral

 Score: This is a number calculated by Social Buzz that quantifies how “popular” each reaction is.
 A reaction type with a higher score should be considered as a more popular reaction.